Luis Jiménez (sculptor): Artistry

-Jiménez was known for his large polychromed fiberglass sculptures usually of Southwestern and Hispanic themes.
-His works were often controversial and eminently recognizable because of their themes and the bright, colorful undulating surfaces that Jiménez employed.
+As a sculptor, Jiménez was known for his large polychromed fiberglass sculptures, often of Southwestern and Hispanic themes.
+His works were often controversial.
+They are eminently recognizable due to their themes, his original sculptural style, and the colorful, undulating surfaces the artist employed.
+The finish of his sculptures had more in common with commercial products than with conventional fine art sculptures.

 Jiménez was influenced by the murals of José Clemente Orozco and Diego Rivera.
-He was very much a contemporary artist whose roots were in pop art, as much as they were in both the modernism of the Mexican muralists and the regionalism of Benton and Grant Wood.
+He was very much a contemporary artist whose roots were in pop art, as much as they were in both the modernism of the Mexican muralists and the regionalism of Thomas Hart Benton and Grant Wood.
 Heroic sculptures were Jiménez's forte, championing the common man in his work.
-Working in his father's shop, making neon signs, as well as lowrider car culture, and featuring brightly painted fiberglass bodywork, were also artistic influences.
+By working in his father's shop on neon signs and sculptures, he was brought in contact with popular culture, which also included lowrider car culture.
+The brightly painted fiberglass bodywork, often accented with glitter, served as a particularly relevant artistic influence.

-Primarily a sculptor, he also created color lithographs and colored-pencil drawings.
-He would use preparatory drawings for his sculptures, which are made of fiberglass cast in a mold, then painted and coated with epoxy.
+While he is best known as a sculptor, Jiménez also made remarkable color lithographs and color drawings in pencil, pastel, and oil stick.
+He made preparatory drawings for his sculptures, some of which were very large.
+Most of his sculptures were made of fiberglass, which were cast in a mold, after which they were painted with multiple layers of paint and coated with epoxy.
 One art expert has noted, "There was no surface on any Luis Jiménez sculpture that was ever any less than six different colors, each airbrushed separately adding a slightly different tone."
 Jiménez would also often use flake, that glittery quality often seen on lowrider cars, in his paint.

 In 1993, Jiménez was a recipient of the New Mexico Governor's Awards for Excellence in the Arts.
 In 1998 he received a Distinguished Alumni award from the University of Texas in recognition of his artwork.

 Health

 As a child, his left eye was shot by a BB gun.
 Surgeries corrected his vision, but he developed persistent migraines and got a glass eye later in life.

-As a young adult teaching art at junior high school, he was temporarily paralyzed from the chest down in a car accident.
+As a young adult who was then teaching art at a junior high school, he was temporarily paralyzed from the chest down in a car accident.

 In his later years, he had a heart attack and required hand surgery.